artworkjpm/artworkjpm/README.md

 - 👋 Hi, I’m @artworkjpm
 - 👀 I’m interested in ...
 Front End Dev
 - 🌱 I’m currently learning ...
-NGRX, rxjs
+Vite, Jest, Test Cafe End2End, React-Query for API calls
-- 💞️ I’m looking to collaborate on ... any Angular, React, Vue.js or plain js, ts projects.
+- 💞️ I’m looking to collaborate on ... any Angular, React, Vue.js or plain js, ts projects, however React is what I have most experience lately
 - 📫 How to reach me ... https://jpm.netlify.com

 <!---